ansible-collections/ibm_zos_core/docs/source/migration/migration-core.rst

 =======================================================
-🚀 Ansible z/OS Core collection migration v1.x → v2.0.0
+Migrating Ansible z/OS Core collection from v1.x to v2.0.0
 =======================================================

 This guide covers breaking and recommended changes for upgrading playbooks and roles to ibm.ibm_zos_core **v2.0.0**, including updates to module options and return values.

-🧭 Overview
+Overview
 ==========================================

 The changes introduced in version 2.0 improve consistency and automation reliability by using standardized naming conventions and predictable return structures.

-**Key Improvements:**
+**Key improvements:**
 -------

 - **Consistent naming** - Module option names and return values are